Why are my lips so dry – How to care for dry, chapped lips

 Lips are prone to age-induced dryness.

 Lip skin also contains fewer melanocytes.
-Melanocytes are the melanin-producing cells that give skin color and help to protect it from the sun.
+Melanocytes are the melanin-producing cells that give skin colour and help to protect it from the sun.
 Both these structural factors make lips more sensitive to the environment.

-Environment
+Environment and weather

 Many of us suffer from dry, cracked lips in the winter